 The tension between the publishing heritage and novel forms of producing and sharing information has shown that old dichotomies such as analog versus digital, or local versus global, have grown increasingly irrelevant given their bond with hybrid media practices based on both old and new technologies, and their existence within mixed human and machine networks.
 We seek students motivated to challenge the protocols of publishing (in all its (im)possible forms) using play, fiction, and ambiguity as methods and strategies of production and presentation, in order to experiment on the threshold of what is possible, desirable, allowed, or disruptive, in this ever expanding field.

-In order to meet deadlines for staying permits and enrolment requirements, non-European applicants must submit their materials before the first application deadline on March 1, 2017.
+In order to meet deadlines for staying permits and enrollment requirements, non-EU applicants must submit their materials before this date.

-All visa requirements must be met before August 1, 2017.
-Please note: you must be a registered resident within the Netherlands and have paid your tuition by this date.
+All visa requirements must be met before August 1, 2018.
+You must be a registered resident within the Netherlands and have paid your tuition by this date.

 Start of the academic year